-You MUST enter zeros in front of your account number to equal a total of 6 digits in order for your account to be found and added to your profile.
+- You MUST enter zeros in front of your account number to equal a total of six digits in order for your account to be found and added to your profile.

 Our main purpose is to provide customer service in order to assist the Boulder taxpaying community with sales, use and various other tax reporting requirements required by Chapters 3-1 through 3-7 of the Boulder Revised Code (B.R.C, 1981).
 The division provides business licensing services and collects and accounts for a variety of tax revenues.